How to Run a Charity Auction: Step by Step Guide

 Step 7: Process payments and thank donors

 Process payments fast.
-Virtuous says to send confirmations and receipts right away.
+Our post-auction follow-up templates say send confirmations and receipts right away.
 Start shipping items to winners.
 The sooner you follow up, the better.

 Thank donors within 24 to 48 hours.
-Auctria says to send thank you messages within a day or two.
+CharityAuctions.com says send thank-you messages within 24 to 48 hours of auction close.
+For copy-paste email templates, see our post-auction follow-up guide.
 Personalize them.
 Use the donor's name.
 Say what they won or how they helped.
 Make it clear you care.

 How to thank them.
 Email works.
 So do handwritten notes for top donors.
-Eleven Fifty Seven says to use quality materials for letters.
+Use quality materials for letters.
 Add photos from the event.
 Share how much you raised.
 Tell donors how their money will help.

 Thank item donors too.
-Perk Consulting says to thank businesses and people who gave items.
+Thank businesses and people who gave items.
 They made your auction possible.
 Recognize them in your next newsletter.
 Tag them on social media.
 They will give again if they feel appreciated.

 Debrief with your team.
 What went well?
 What would you change?
 Write it down.
 Use it next time.